LightAi39/ChroMapper-UpdateChecker/README.md

   "git": "https://github.com/LightAi39/ChroMapper-UpdateChecker"
 }
 ```
-The `manifest.json` must include every field.
+The `manifest.json` must include every field above.
 Make sure that `version` is the exact same as your GitHub tag linked to your release, and that the `git` link is a link to the main page of your repository.

+The plugin will compare the `version` in the manifest with the tag of the release which is marked as latest on GitHub.